Tuesday, April 15, 2025

 On My Reading Pile~

-I'm currently reading Hour is Come by Victoria Tait.
+I'm still reading Hour is Come by Victoria Tait.

-I'm still working through 52 Weeks in the Word and Discovering Our Dignity
+I'm still working through 52 Weeks in the Word and Discovering Our Dignity.
+We have two more lessons in Discovering Our Dignity before Bible study ends for the year.

 On TV this week~